dosuken123/langapp/README.md

 LangFrame is an open-source web application framework for production-grade LLM applications.

-Creating your first LLM application by copy-pasting examples you found on Internet is easy, however, running it for production is a different story.
+Creating your first LLM application by forking an example project found on Internet is easy, however, running it on production requires a lot more effort.
-You need proper authentication/authorizations, database migrations, performance optimization, scaling architecture, secure codebase, maintenable code structure, async and cron workers, observability, telemetry, dependency management, and so on.
+For example, you need proper authentications, authorizations, database migrations, performance optimization, scalable architecture, secure codebase, maintainable codebase, async workers, cron workers, observability, telemetry, dependency management, A/B testing, feature flags, and so on.

-LangFrame guides you to build such application like Ruby on Rails.
+LangFrame guides you to build such application as an extention to the [LangChain](https://github.com/langchain-ai/langchain).

 ## Key features and Concept

 - Convention over Configuration (CoC) ...
 It provides sensible defaults and conventions for naming and structuring code and database tables.
-Developers can save time by not needing to specify every detail, as It makes assumptions based on these conventions.
 - Don't Repeat Yourself (DRY) ...
-It encourages the DRY principle, aiming to minimize redundancy in code by promoting code reuse and modularity.
+Aiming to minimize redundancy in code by promoting code reuse and modularity.
----- ActiveRecord: Rails includes an Object-Relational Mapping (ORM) library called ActiveRecord.
-It simplifies database interaction by representing database tables as Ruby objects and allowing developers to manipulate records using Ruby methods.
-- RESTful Routing: It promotes the use of RESTful (Representational State Transfer) routes, which correspond to the standard HTTP methods (GET, POST, PUT, DELETE) and make it easier to build RESTful web applications.
+- RESTful Routing: It promotes the use of RESTful (Representational State Transfer) routes, which correspond to the standard HTTP methods (GET, POST, PUT, DELETE) and make it easier to interact with [chains](https://docs.langchain.com/docs/components/chains/) and [agents](https://docs.langchain.com/docs/components/agents/).
-- Scaffolding: It provides a command called "scaffold" that generates boilerplate code for creating a basic [Chain](https://docs.langchain.com/docs/components/agents/) or [Agent](https://docs.langchain.com/docs/components/agents/) interface for a model, helping developers get started quickly.
+- Scaffolding: It provides a command called "scaffold" that generates boilerplate code for creating a basic [chain](https://docs.langchain.com/docs/components/agents/) or [agent](https://docs.langchain.com/docs/components/agents/) interface, helping developers get started quickly.
-- Active Support: Rails includes a comprehensive library called Active Support, which provides a wide range of utility classes and methods to simplify common programming tasks.
 - Testing and evaluations: It encourages and makes it easy to write integration tests for your chains and agents, promoting test-driven development (TDD).
 - Auto Scale: When a request volume increases, the chain/agent instances will automatically scale up.
 - Cost efficient: When a request volume decreases, the chain/agent instances will automatically scale down.

 ## High-level components

-### Agents and Controllers
+### Chains and Agents interface

 Agents running on your server.
 It accepts requests from clients and autonomous agents.